Blackmagic Pocket Cinema Camera 4K review

 Verdict

 There’s no getting around it, the BlackMagic Pocket Cinema camera isn’t perfect - it doesn’t have an articulating screen, the battery meter isn’t always reliable and battery life isn’t great generally.
-While that all matters though, it’s also very easy to overlook.
+While that all matters though, it’s also very easy to cut it a lot of slack.

-The value for money this film camera delivers is unrivaled.
+The value for money this film camera delivers is unrivalled.
 Despite not articulating, the huge 16:9 screen puts it head and shoulders above other MFT shooters from a video-centric operational point of view.
-The range of connections onboard are also class-leading, and the fact there’s a dual card slot trumps much pricier cameras like the EOS R.
+The range of connections on-board is also class-leading, and the fact there’s a dual card slot trumps much pricier cameras like the EOS R.

 Finally, and most importantly, the fundamental quality of its 4K video takes on much pricier cameras and, when you know how to work it, handles noise better than some full frame sensors too, thanks to its the dual native ISOs.